 When caramelizing onions, they cook down a lot.
 I would recommend using no less than 1 pound of onions and up to 3 pounds (or more if you really want lots).

 The size of onions can vary dramatically.
 On average, though, there are about 3 to 4 yellow medium-sized onions in one pound.
-To be sure, use your grocery store scale.
+To be sure, a kitchen scale is a great tool to use.

 For this recipe, I opted for the middle ground … two pounds of onions, which will yield a little more than 1 cup of caramelized onions.